sidd6p/Shell-.ai-Hackathon-for-Sustainable-and-Affordable-Energy/README.md

 My approach involved a meticulous analysis of the provided datasets, employing advanced data processing and machine learning techniques.
 I optimized the selection of depots and refineries, ensuring an efficient supply chain management system.
 Additionally, I determined the optimal paths for biomass transportation, enhancing overall productivity and minimizing costs.

+## Additional Contributions

+In addition to my participation in the Shell AI Waste to Energy Challenge, I have also shared my knowledge and expertise in a Kaggle post about ARIMA forecasting techniques.
+You can read the article and join the discussion on Kaggle: [ARIMA Forecasting Techniques - Kaggle Post](https://www.kaggle.com/discussions/general/432826)

 ## For more details
 - Check out my solution on Kaggle: [Shell AI Waste to Energy Hackathon 2023 Solution](https://www.kaggle.com/code/siddp6/shell-ai-waste-to-energy-hackathon-2023-solution)